zzhangjii/learning-library/workshops/container-native-development/LabGuide200-VBox.md

   ![](images/200/4.png)

-- On the OCI Console sign in page, enter the same **Username** as you did on the previous sign in page.
+- If you are not prompted to sign in, skip to the next step.
+Otherwise, on the OCI Console sign in page, enter the same **Username** as you did on the previous sign in page.
 If you are using a trial account and this is your first time logging into the OCI Console, enter the **temporary password** from your trial account welcome email.
 If you have already visited the OCI Console and changed your password, enter your **new password**.
 Otherwise, this password will be supplied by your workshop instructor.

   ![](images/200/5.png)